 “Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment.” – Zig Ziglar

 Utilizing lean principles and manufacturing has allowed us to reduce waste, therefore allowing owners to build more with less.
-Through the standardization of design and shift to manufacturing, Mark III has been able to constitute a delivery method which treats buildings as products rather than projects.
+Through the standardization of design and shift to manufacturing, Mark III has been able to constitute a delivery method that treats buildings as products rather than projects.

 Here’s a closer look at how standardized and repeatable units were leveraged to save time and money in the field.